OE4T/tegra-demo-distro/README.md

 | tegrademo         | Default distro used to demonstrate/test meta-tegra features   |
 | tegrademo-mender  | Adds [mender](https://www.mender.io/) OTA support             |

+### tegrademo-mender

+The tegrademo-mender distro demonstrates [mender](https://www.mender.io/) OTA update support with customizations on the tegrademo distribution including:

+1. Dual A/B rootfs support with read-only-rootfs.
+2. Integration with cboot and [tegra-boot-tools](https://github.com/OE4T/tegra-boot-tools)
+ to support persistent systemd machine-id settings on read only rootfs.
+3. Boot slot and rootfs partition synchronization through boot tools and bootloader integration.

+The synchronization of boot slot and root filesystem partition is more complicated to manage and test with via u-boot (see [this issue](https://github.com/BoulderAI/meta-mender-community/pull/1#issue-516955713) for detail).
+For this reason, the tegrademo-mender distribution defaults to use the cboot bootloader on Jetson TX2, instead of the default u-boot bootloader used by meta-tegra.
+If you need to use a different bootloader you can customize the setting of `PREFERRED_PROVIDER_virtual/bootloader_tegra186` in your distro layer.

 ## Images